Daandelange/kirby3-TranslatedLayout/README.md

 MIT - Free to use, free to improve !

 However, for usage in commercial projects, please seriously consider to improve the plugin a little and contribute back the changes with a PR, or hire someone to do so.
+For contribution suggestions, you can search for `todo` in the source code or refer to open issues.

 ## Credits